wlsf82/gitlab-cypress/README.md

 ## Pre-requirements

-You need to have a GitLab local environment such as [GDK](https://gitlab.com/gitlab-org/gitlab-development-kit) or Docker up and running.
+You need to have a GitLab local environment up and running using this [Docker image](https://hub.docker.com/r/wlsf82/gitlab-ce).

 You also need to have [Node.js](https://nodejs.org/) and npm installed on your computer.